mindsensors/PiStorms/README.md

 Now you can browse the examples in the PiStorms/programs folder.

-To write your own Python programs, start with this [tutorial](http://www.mindsensors.com/blog/how-to/pistorms-python-programming-tutorial).
-Then refer to the [API reference](http://www.mindsensors.com/reference/PiStorms/html/).
+To write your own Python programs, start with this [tutorial](http://www.mindsensors.com/blog/how-to/pistorms-python-programming-tutorial), then refer to the [API reference](http://www.mindsensors.com/reference/PiStorms/html/).